Disclaimer: Harry Potter and such belong to the lovely Rowling.

 The three students glanced at Draco, who was still flushing.
 He cleared his throat.
 "Oh alright… and who's… okay with… potions."

 Draco gave a definite 'harrumph!' before turning away and continuing on his homework.

-Harry giggled with glee as she read the first batch of blackmail she had received from her Owling idea.
-One more batch and she would have to end it—least she draw too much attention too soon—but so far she had dirt on nearly all the purebloods in Britain—and a few in Germany and Russia.
+Harry giggled with glee as she read the first batch of blackmail she had received from her Owl Heist idea.
+One more batch and she would have to end it—'less she draw too much attention too soon—but so far she had dirt on nearly all the purebloods in Britain—and a few in Germany and Russia.

 Harry felt a beaming smile on her face.
 Marwyn was proving to be most useful and now that Moratorium had a firmer toe in the water, she felt it safe to begin the expansion.
-She would need to bring a few closer workers.
+She would need to bring in more workers.
 The Matron at the brothel would be one.

-The Matron would be useful, picking up all sorts of juicy information from the clients her girls (and a few boys) serve.
-Another would have to be the bartender for Moratorium's bar, for the same reasons of wonderful information that idiotic drunks might slip up.
+The Matron would be useful, picking up all sorts of juicy information from the clients her girls (and a few boys) served.
+Another would have to be the bartender for Moratorium's bar, for the same reasons of wonderful information that idiotic drunks might let slip.

 It would do no good to have potential workers that could blab about how she obtained this information.
 No, no good at all.

 Loose ends just simply had to be cut.

 Harry dove down sharply, her broom obeying her will, as she hurtled herself toward the fast moving golden ball.
 It was the last game for the year and if she caught the snitch her House would win.
 Of course, she would catch it, she was the good golden girl.
 Couldn't have her reputation ruined.
 No, no...